-It’s important to know the terms for storms and weather in the colder months.
+Knowing the terms for storms and weather that occur in the colder months not only helps you be prepared for what’s coming, it could potentially save your life.
 Here are some that you should be familiar with (courtesy of NBC).

 - Freezing Rain – Rain that freezes when it hits the ground, creating a coating of ice on roads, walkways, trees and power lines.